RoZZaH/glebe/README.md

 # Glebe House & Gallery
 Milestone Project One: User-Centric Frontend Development - Code Institute

 This project is a speculative redesign of an <abbr title="Office of Public Works">OPW</abbr> website for Glebe House and Gallery in Donegal.
-The project is not a 1-to-1 representation of the [original site](https://www.glebegallery.ie) but a 'mobile-first' redesign using flexbox.
+The project is not a 1-to-1 recodesentation of the [original site](https://www.glebegallery.ie) but a 'mobile-first' redesign using flexbox.

 ## Demo